wyhinton/AwesomeHoudini/README.md

   - [Rich Lord Tools](https://www.richlord.com/tools?offset=1554488106925&reversePaginate=true) Various HIP files from CG/VFX/Houdini artist Rich Lord, including Growing Prints, RBD Scatter, and more
   - [Utilizing NumPy and NetworkX in Houdini for linear algebraic computations and path finding](https://github.com/shervinazadi/Utilizing-NumPy-and-NetworkX-in-Houdini-for-linear-algebraic-computations-and-path-finding) In these example files, we are gearing Houdini Python nodes to work with NumPy and NetworkX for path-finding and aggregation of environmental analyses in a generative design process.
 There are two functions that read geometric data from Houdini and translate them into NumPy arrays and the other way around.
   - [Assorted Houdini Demos](https://github.com/jakericedesigns/Assorted-Houdini-Demos) Toy projects
+  - [Educational Hips](https://github.com/pedohorse/educational-hips) Houdini setups with a lot of comments and descriptions.

 - Vex
   - [Kuchavo/Vex-Snippets](https://github.com/Kuchavo/VEX-Snippets) A collection of useful VEX snippets for Houdini.